 Most everyone wants sex, but wanting sex and desiring sex are two different things.
 About half the population walks around with bodies ready for sex and have ongoing sexual desire that intensifies over time.
 The other half of the population wants sex, but sexual desire comes by way of feeling calm and connected with their partners.
 For these individuals, sexual desire grows to a heightened state only through intimacy.
 This means half of all partners have to feel connected to have sex; the other 50 percent have to have sex to feel connected!

 Unmet sexual needs create a significant problem for individuals as well as couples in relationships.
 To be knowledgeable about desire, intimacy, and relationships, you have to be informed with current information.
-Packed with 30+ years of clinical experience, our new six-hour Sex, Desire & Relationships Series offers adult sex education for the 21st century.
+Packed with 40 years of research and clinical experience, our new six-hour Sex, Desire & Relationships Series offers adult sex education for the 21st century.